I have a swarm of bees in my yard – what should I do?

 What is the process?
 Apiary Program goes to the apiary and documents hive status, health, and attests that honey is from those hives.
 Then visits the certified kitchen packaging facility and observes honey being bottled and labeled in a certified kitchen.
 Pictures of operation, certificates, hives, equipment, kitchen, label are taken and logged in report.

-Lauren and Danielle share some bee facts, produced in 2014 by Akaku Maui Community Media.
+Bee Facts (link below) was produced in 2014 by Akaku Maui Community Media.
 Worth a watch!